 Women’s Role in the Church

 I do not believe women should be Senior Pastors of a church.
 I do not believe women should be an elder in the church.
-Furthermore, I do not think women should preach to a mixed congregation of men and women, nor teach to a mixed audience.
+Furthermore, I do not think women should preach to a mixed congregation of men and women.
 This pertains to things of God and the Bible.
 Simply, women should not lead men in the church.
-That’s not to say they can’t talk or say a prayer in a church class or something, just not be an authority over men.
-I am a complementarian.
+That’s not to say they can’t talk or say a prayer in a church class or something, just not be an authority over men in the church.
+I don’t like the word, due to other debates and issues surrounding it, but in the sense defined below, I’d identify as a complementarian.
 (See below explanation taken from carm.org)

 Complementarianism is the view that males and females complement each other in their different roles and duties.
 In the context of Christianity, men are to be leaders in the church and the home, where women are not.
 Likewise, women are to assist the husband in raising children and expanding the kingdom of God.